Zoological Parks and Gardens Board

 - Increase public knowledge and awareness of the zoological collections and the zoological parks through publications, educational programs and advisory services and other activities

 - Carry out an promote zoological research, the conservation of wildlife and natural habitats and the maintenance of biodiversity

 The Werribee Zoological Park (now known as Werribee Open Range Zoo) was established by the board in December 1975 and opened to the public in September 1983.

 Healesville Sanctuary (originally The Sir Colin MacKenzie Zoological Park) was placed under the management of the Zoological Board on 27 June 1978.

 The Hon.
-Alex Chernov, AC, QC Governor of Victoria
+Linda Dessau AC, Governor of Victoria

-Geoff was appointed to the Board in 2011 and is Associate Professor of Environment at Deakin University in Melbourne, a Fellow of the Environment Institute of Australia and New Zealand, a member of the World Commission for Protected Areas of the IUCN and Vice President of the Australian Coastal Society.
-He has served on the Australian National Oceans Advisory Group, the Victorian Coastal Council, Parks Victoria and has just written a new edition on rocky shores, flora and fauna of Wilsons Promontory National Park.
+Geoff was appointed to the Board in 2011.
+He retired in March from being an Associate Professor of Environment at Deakin University in Melbourne.
+He is now an Honorary Principal Fellow in the School of Ecosystem and Forest Sciences at the University of Melbourne.
+He is a Fellow of the Environment Institute of Australia and New Zealand, a member of the World Commission for Protected Areas of the IUCN and Vice President of the Australian Coastal Society.
+He has served on the Australian National Oceans Advisory Group, the Victorian Coastal Council and Parks Victoria.